Supported web browsers and troubleshooting browser-related issues

 Simply selecting the refresh button (or hitting F5) is not sufficient to clear the cache.
 While this reloads the webpage it is still using the old files from the cache.
 Therefore if you are experiencing issues loading SupportAbility or accessing the current version, you will need to clear your browser's cache.

 The process will vary slightly depending on the browser you are using.
-The link below will take you to a site which addresses how to flush/clear the cache for the following browsers:
+The link below will take you to a site that addresses how to flush/clear the cache for the following browsers:

 - Google Chrome